UKHO/docs/docs/software-engineering-policies/InclusiveLanguage/InclusiveLanguagePolicy.md

 ### Default branch naming on Azure DevOps (new projects)

-An organistion-level setting will be shipping in S176 during October 2020.
+An organisation-level setting will be shipping in S176 during October 2020.
 When we upgrade, this will be enabled and main will be set as the new default for new repositories created in Azure DevOps on premise.

 ## Application in existing projects